 Operation Agreements (OAs) provide a description of working relationships with other government (including Tribal governments) and non-governmental agencies.
 At a minimum, Subrecipients must have OAs with local domestic violence centers, rape crisis centers, and agencies that provide services for child crime victims.
-OAs must demonstrate a formal system of networking and coordination with other agencies and the Subrecipient.

-- 6. Program Restrictions - a.
+6. Program Restrictions

+- a.
 Centers that are located in district attorney offices must operate within divisions other than Investigations. - b.
 Centers must not restrict services to only victims of cases assigned for prosecution.
 All victims of crime must be eligible to receive services from the Center. - c.
 Under no circumstances shall Cal OES-funded Advocates be used as an expert witness. - d.
-Advocates shall not be split-funded with domestic violence or rape crisis programs due to a conflict in confidentiality privileges. - e.
-The Advocate shall not provide direct childcare. - f.
-Advocates should not be tasked with preparing Criminal Protective Orders (CPO), as this is a prosecutorial activity. - 7.
-Mass Victimization Advocate (Optional Funding)
+Advocates shall not be split-funded with domestic violence or rape crisis programs due to a conflict in confidentiality privilege. - e.
+Advocates shall not provide direct childcare. - f.
+Advocates shall not be tasked with preparing Criminal Protective Orders (CPO), as this is a prosecutorial activity.

+7. Mass Victimization Advocate (Optional Funding)

-Centers electing to utilize this funding will be tasked to develop a victim assistance plan to support and enhance immediate response and recovery efforts, and establish readiness in response to mass victimization/terrorism incidents.
+Centers electing to utilize this funding will be tasked to develop a victim assistance plan to support and enhance immediate response and recovery efforts, and establish readiness in response to crimerelated mass victimization/terrorism incidents.

-To prepare Centers to participate in a coordinated community response to mass victimization and terrorism incidents, an additional \$100,000 per county is factored into the VOCA allocation to support one Full Time Equivalent (FTE) MVA position.
+To prepare Centers to participate in a coordinated community response to crime-related mass victimization and terrorism incidents, an additional \$103,000 per county is factored into the VOCA allocation to support one Full Time Equivalent (FTE) MVA position.
 If a position is already in place or the Center can justify a partial FTE, Cal OES will take this into consideration.
-MVA funding must remain dedicated to further the objectives of supporting response readiness to mass victimization or terrorism incidents.
-This funding must be delineated in the budget narrative and in the budget page line-item detail.
-If the Applicant opts not to utilize the MVA funding, reduce the VOCA allocation by \$100,000 and reduce the match obligation by \$25,000.
+MVA funding must remain dedicated to further the objectives of supporting response readiness to crime-related mass victimization or terrorism incidents.
+This funding must be delineated in the Budget Narrative and in the budget pages line-item detail.
+If the Applicant opts not to utilize the MVA funding, reduce the VOCA allocation by \$103,000 and reduce the match obligation by \$25,750.

 MVA Program Components:

 - a.
-Develop a comprehensive crisis response and mass victimization assistance plan structured to identify and respond to victim needs such as: safety, food, shelter, and immediate services in the aftermath of a mass victimization or terrorism incident.
+Develop a comprehensive crisis response and mass victimization assistance plan structured to identify and respond to victim needs such as: safety, food, shelter, and immediate services in the aftermath of a crime-related mass victimization or terrorism incident.
 The plan should include a needs assessment, emergency assistance measures, resources and referral information, and should be adaptable to support and enhance the existing community and county emergency response plan. - b.
 Develop victim assistance crisis response protocols. - c.
-Develop and implement mutual-aid Memorandums of Understanding (MOU's) with VW Centers in neighboring counties within the CCVAA identified Crisis Response (CR) training region to leverage resources and facilitate a regional response to mass victimization and terrorism incidents. - d.
-Conduct outreach and participate in community meetings with leaders from the following fields: law enforcement, victim services, legal services, (non-profit and private sector), prosecutors' office, city government, emergency management, medical services, and schools to provide information about trauma informed response. - e.
-Establish MOU's with allied service providers, including, but not limited to county and city government and local Emergency Operation Centers (EOCs).
-Identify the Center's role in the emergency response plan. - f.
+Develop and implement mutual-aid Memorandums of Understanding (MOU's).
+Centers in neighboring counties within the CCVAA identified Crisis Response (CR) training region to leverage resources and facilitate a regional response to crime-related mass victimization and terrorism incidences. - d.
+Conduct outreach and participate in community meetings with leaders from the following fields: law enforcement, victim services, legal services (non-profit and private sector), prosecutors' office, city government, emergency management, medical services, and schools to provide information about trauma-informed response. - e.
+Establish MOUs with allied service providers, including, but not limited to county and city government and local Emergency Operation Centers (EOCs), or integrate into the county response plan for a mass victimization event.
+This includes the identification of the Center's role in the emergency response plan.

+- f.
 Conduct community outreach, and education. - g.
 Utilize MVA funding for purchase of go-bags, management and technology supplies and other necessary resources required for deployment. - h.
 Establish an MVA emergency fund (optional). - i.
-Develop a timeline to meet the mass victimization objectives.
 Initiate all MVA objectives within the current Grant Subaward performance period.
-Subrecipients previously awarded MVA funding must submit updated MVA objectives.